historic-trails/website/docs/sites/blue-mills.md

 - Because so many mills have not survived at all, any remains remind us of their significance
 - they also provide archeological evidence about mill construction and use along the trails.

-### Other mill sites:
+### Related Articles:
+- article link 1
+- article link 2

+### Related Places:
+- place link 1
-- 5 total; 2 outside NM
+- place link 2
-- need to research more on other sites

-### Nearby historic sites:
-- Fort Osage
+### Related People:
+- person link 1
-- ???
+- person link 2